 And on their journeys, they often suffer the consequences of tangling with these bad guys.

 But not all heroic journeys require villains on the scale of Sauron and Voldemort and Emperor Palpatine.
 Some villains are local bullies, arrogant coworkers, and voices of doubt in our heads.
 And even these villains require heroic efforts to overcome.

-It’s time to tackle the most difficult yet important step in your heroic story: the Resurrection.
+It's time to tackle a difficult yet important step in your heroic story: the Resurrection.

 Let's dive in!

 Step 11: Resurrection

 For starters, let's give ourselves a working defintion of this crucial step:

 The Resurrection is the moment when your hero has a final and ultimate encounter with death.
 In almost every case, the hero is able to survive the encounter through their strength, courage, wit, nobility, heroism, or teamwork.